-One of the most complex and critical challenges facing older Mainers is the lack of affordable housing.
+Safe, affordable housing is one of the most complex and critical challenges facing older Mainers is the lack of affordable housing.
 While we have invested in new housing units, expanded development of accessory dwelling units, and supported home sharing programs - we still do not have even enough affordable housing units to meet current demand.
 Thus, we must continue to explore creative and intentional solutions to our housing shortage.
-LD 146 is one of those solutions.
+LD 435 is one of those solutions.